Rizzler Sports Logo

 How Rizzler Fixes Draft Preparation

 Step 2: Collect scores from multiple evaluators.
-Rizzler supports multiple coaches scoring the same player simultaneously.
-If six evaluators each rate every kid, Rizzler averages the scores and eliminates outliers.
+Rizzler supports multiple coaches scoring the same player.
+If six evaluators each rate every kid, Rizzler averages the scores for you.

 Step 4: Layer in survey data.
-If you used Rizzler's survey tool to collect player position preferences, availability, and experience level before evaluations, that data lives alongside the evaluation scores.
+If you used Rizzler's survey tool (available on the Pro and Club plans) to collect player position preferences, availability, and experience level before evaluations, that data lives alongside the evaluation scores.
 A manager can see that Player #47 is rated 3.8 overall, prefers shortstop, and won't be available for the last three weekends of the season.

 Ready to take your game to the next level?